-Manifesting love is a big one!
-But if you notice something blocking you from you bringing in that right person, this is what it is.
+Manifesting love is on top for things to manifest.
+However, there are many ways relationship blocks show up.
+If you notice something blocking you from you manifesting that right person, this is what’s going on.

 Maybe you feel like you’re open to receive that almost perfect someone.
 Because remember, nobody is perfect.
 Perfection is a myth.
-Yet, you feel like you keep attracting the same type of person.
+Yet, you feel like you keep attracting the same type of person that you don’t want.

 You might be asking yourself why do I keep finding myself in the same types of relationships?